[How to solve] Could not load host key: /etc/ssh/ssh_host_rsa_key issue in FreeBSD or Linux

 Disabling protocol version 2.
 Could not load host key

 sshd: no hostkeys available -- exiting.

-Usually these security keys should have been created during the installation itself but if in the sshd configuration file it is not mentioned to create them automatically then you will definitely miss the keys and without these keys your sshd will not start.
+Usually, these ssh security keys should have been created during the ssh installation itself.
+But unfortunately, if it is not mentioned to create these files automatically in the sshd configuration file, then you will definitely miss the keys and without these host keys the sshd service will not start.

-Well, in such case either you set the corresponding sshd configuration file and restart the sshd serviceor your Linux or FreeBSD system or you can manually generate the keys.
+Well, in such case either you set the corresponding sshd configuration file and restart the sshd service or restart your Linux or FreeBSD system so that these host keys can be generated manually.